gluestack/gluestack-ui-flutter/README.md

 - **Responsive design:** The widgets are built using modern web design principles and are fully responsive, so they work seamlessly across a wide range of devices and screen sizes.

+- **Well-documented:** The package comes with comprehensive documentation for each widget, including a list of props and examples, to help you get up and running quickly.

 - **Easy to use:** The widgets are designed to be easy to use and integrate into your existing Flutter applications.
 Simply install the library and import the widgets you need.

+- **Independent from Material Design Standards:** Traditional UI frameworks like Material Design offer predefined design principles and guidelines.
+While beneficial, they may not always align with every application's specific aesthetic or functional requirements.
+By embracing independence from Material Design, developers gain the freedom to craft UI components tailored to their application's unique needs and branding.
+Furthermore, decoupling from Material Design can optimize performance, particularly for lightweight and fast-loading interfaces.
+This independence grants developers greater control over performance characteristics, potentially enhancing user experiences and reducing resource consumption.

 - **Frequent updates:** We are constantly working on improving the library and adding new widgets.
 Follow us on GitHub to stay up-to-date on the latest releases and features.